Skip to main content

 Overage behavior

-1. The gateway returns 429 with a Retry-After header.
+1. Gateway returns 429 with a Retry-After header.

-2. The agent should catch 429 and apply exponential back-off with jitter.
+2. Agent catches 429 and applies exponential back-off with jitter.

-3. If the model alias has a fallback entry in model_list, the router tries the fallback automatically.
+3. If the alias has a fallback in model_list, the router tries it automatically.

-4. If no fallback is available and the budget is exhausted, the 429 propagates to the caller.
+4. If no fallback and budget exhausted, 429 propagates to the caller.

-Do not remove the fallbacks list from the router config without first confirming that the upstream has headroom.
-A saturated primary with no fallback causes complete LLM outage for that agent.
+Do not remove the fallbacks list from the router config without first confirming the upstream has headroom.
+A saturated primary with no fallback causes a complete LLM outage for all agents in the cluster — not just one pod.

 Observability